amin-tayebi/performance-comparison-of-Virtual-environments-Docker-NEMO-VBOX-via-LTTNG-and-Trace_compass/README.md

-# performance comparison of Virtual environments (Docker, NEMO, VBOX) with LTTNG and Trace compass tool (2019)
+# performance comparison of Virtual environments (Docker, NEMO , VBOX) with LTTNG and Trace compass tool (2019)
 #httpserver has been written with Java.
 In 2018 we evaluated a dockerized web-application to compare the results with another virtual environmens (Vbox-NEMO).
-#NEMO is a java virtual network emulator (has been proposed by prof Luca VELTRI) which its codes exist in github.
+#NEMO is a java virtual network emulator based on JVM (has been proposed by prof Luca VELTRI) which its source codes and description exists freely HERE https://netsec.unipr.it/project/nemo.

 # STEPS